Q: How do I prevent Cat Litter Tracking everywhere?

 Even if the litter gets kicked out of the box, it still remains contained instead of on the floor and ready to be stepped on by you.

 A good (and cheap) container is a shoe mat.
-If they are not wide enough (such as in the picture below), you can tape two of them side-by-side and place the litter box above it.
+If they are not wide enough you can tape two of them side-by-side and place the litter box above it.

 5. Clean Up